gravitational/force/docs/language.md

 }
 ```

-To define this or other global functions visible to the main force script,
+To define this, or other global functions visible to the `G` script,
-in file `lib.force`, write:
+write the following in the `lib.force` file:

 {go * ./examples/includes/lib.force}

-Reference the function in the `G` file:
+Then, reference the function in the `G` file:

 {go * ./examples/includes/G}

-Run the force using the `--include` directive:
+And run Force using the `--include` directive:

 ```bash
 $ force --include=lib.force